kyleburnsdev/app-insights-demo/README.md

 ## Recent Changes

 - 2025-07-01: Moved blob container creation from GitHub Actions workflow to Bicep template to avoid issues with network rules and Azure Policies
+- 2025-07-02: Fixed health check configuration for Loan Processing Service in Bicep template to use port 8080 and the correct "/health" endpoint for both liveness and readiness probes
+- 2025-07-03: Enhanced security by using system-assigned managed identities for Container Registry authentication instead of username/password credentials

 ---